d2l-ai/d2l-en/chapter_introduction/index.md

   stochastic gradient descent, relies on relatively small minibatches of data to be processed.
   At the same time, small batches limit the efficiency of GPUs.
-  Hence, training on 1024 GPUs with a minibatch size of, say 32 images per batch amounts to an aggregate minibatch of about 32000 images.
-Recent work, first by :citet:`Li.2017`, and subsequently by :citet:`You.Gitman.Ginsburg.2017` and :citet:`Jia.Song.He.ea.2018` pushed the size up to 64000 observations, reducing training time for the ResNet-50 model on the ImageNet dataset to less than 7 minutes.
+  Hence, training on 1,024 GPUs with a minibatch size of, say, 32 images per batch amounts to an aggregate minibatch of about 32,000 images.
+Work, first by :citet:`Li.2017` and subsequently by :citet:`You.Gitman.Ginsburg.2017` and :citet:`Jia.Song.He.ea.2018` pushed the size up to 64,000 observations, reducing training time for the ResNet-50 model on the ImageNet dataset to less than 7 minutes.
-  For comparison---initially training times were measured in the order of days.
+  By comparison, initially training times were measured in the order of days.
-* The ability to parallelize computation has also contributed to progress in *reinforcement learning*, This has led to significant progress in computers achieving superhuman performance on tasks like Go, Atari games, Starcraft, and in physics simulations (e.g., using MuJoCo), Where environment simulators are available.
+* The ability to parallelize computation has also contributed to progress in *reinforcement learning*.
+  This has led to significant progress in computers achieving superhuman performance on tasks like Go, Atari games, Starcraft, and in physics simulations (e.g., using MuJoCo) where environment simulators are available.
   See, e.g., :citet:`Silver.Huang.Maddison.ea.2016` for a description
-  of how to achieve this in AlphaGo.
+  of such achievements in AlphaGo.
 In a nutshell, reinforcement learning works best if plenty of (state, action, reward) tuples are available.
   Simulation provides such an avenue.